Aller au contenu

 Weaknesses:

-• Less flexibility for last-minute modifications
+• Less flexibility for last-minute changes

 3. Voyageurs du Monde